Barton Flats, California

 Barton Flats is a recreation area located in the San Bernardino National Forest near San Gorgonio Mountain.
 The nearest major town is Big Bear Lake, California.

 History

-A fire began approximately at 4:00 PM on June 17, 2015, behind Camp de Benneville Pines in the Jenks Lake area of Barton Flats.
+A fire began approximately at 4:00 p.m. on June 17, 2015, behind Camp de Benneville Pines in the Jenks Lake area of Barton Flats.
 The cause remains unknown.

 The flames traveled east and southeast.
 The surrounding Mojave Desert was filled with ash and smoke, hiding the sun for three days.
 On June 27, rain put out the fire.